snl-dakota/dakota-packages/demo_tpl/README.md

 ## Passing Options

  Dakota maintains a master list of hierarchical options in its
  $DAKTOA_SRC/src/dakota.xml file.
 Several common options associated with optimizers are already supported and then only need to be exposed within the correct hierarchy (scope).
-To both expose the `demo_tpl` optimizer and associate the `convergence_tolerance` option with it, the dakota.xml file would be modified as follows:
+Initially, however, it is often best to simply pass a native options file directly to a TPL.
+Dakaota supprts this approach via the `options_file` specification as shown in the test input file.
+To both expose the `demo_tpl` optimizer and associate the `options_file` specification with it, the dakota.xml file would be modified as follows:

  ```
    # File $DAKTOA_SRC/src/dakota.xml